edinburgh-napier/set09121/lectures/lecture13.md

 - We want to build a reusable technique for steering behaviours.
     - We want reusable so we can program as many steering behaviours as we like.
-- We will not be creating or using any particular pattern or data structure approach this time.
-    - A steering behaviour is just a steering behaviour.
 - If you like you can go further and combine steering behaviours within a single steering behaviour.
     - See weighted/combined behaviours in the recommended reading.